Brazil's Bolsonaro will be subpoenaed in jewelry scandal, says minister

 Luxury jewelry gifted to the then-president and his wife Michelle Bolsonaro by the Saudi government was seized by customs officials in October 2021 after it was found in the backpack of a government aide.
 Several officials from the Bolsonaro administration unsuccessfully tried to recover the jewelry from customs, according to local media.

+On Monday, Bolsonaro's lawyer said in a letter to the police that the former president will deliver accounts of a second gift he received from the Saudi government to a Brazilian court.

+The lawyer stressed that at no time Bolsonaro "intended to enrich himself with property that could, in any way, be regarded as public", also asking that the second set of jewelry be held in public custody until the conclusion of the investigation.

-According to the minister, police will conclude the investigation whether or not Bolsonaro attends a hearing.
+According to the minister, police will conclude the investigation into whether or not Bolsonaro attends a hearing.

-(Reporting by Rodrigo Viga Gaier; Writing by Peter Frontini; Editing by Rosalba O'Brien)
+(Reporting by Rodrigo Viga Gaier; Additional reporting by Ricardo Brito; Writing by Peter Frontini; Editing by Rosalba O'Brien and Sandra Maler)

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))